 2. The best time to conduct a soil nutrient test is in late summer or early fall (late August to early September).
 This provides a good estimate of the soil nutrient conditions in advance of fall fertilizing.

-3. Fall is the best time to apply fertilizer to lawns composed of cool season grasses such as the fine fescues, since these grasses have a strong late season growth spurt that builds their root systems for the following year.
+3. Fall is the best time to apply fertilizer to lawns composed of cool season grasses, since these grasses have a strong late season growth spurt that builds their root systems for the following year.

 4. Most loamy and sandy loam soils seldom require fertilizing, if ever.
 However, dry sandy soils are often acidic and have a low nutrient holding capacity.
 The first step in amending sandy soils is to check the pH to see if liming is necessary.
 Lime is essential in facilitating the availability of nutrients in the soil.
 Without first correcting the pH, the addition of fertilizer is a waste of time.